When Does Life Begin?

 There has been much debate as to when does life begin?
-Some don’t accept the embryo as a living organism and they claim “it’s just a living organism.”
+Some don’t accept the embryo as a living being and they claim “it’s just a living organism.”
 These add that for this reason abortion is justified.
-And they continue if the embryo is really just a clump of cells, then those cells must rely on external guidance in order to survive because these cells have no control and no autonomy.
+And they add that if the embryo is really just a clump of cells, then those cells must rely on external guidance in order to survive because these cells have no control and no autonomy.

 But New research shows that the cells of the embryo can actually divide without any external control.
 A recent study published online May 4, 2016 by Marta N. Shahbazi and colleagues from the UK demonstrated that the newly formed cell knows what to do post-conception regardless of whether or not it receives signals from a host uterus.
 Shahbazi and colleagues showed in their study that a fertilized egg is an autonomous living being.
 This one little cell, with its complete genetic content, can and does begin to divide and to grow, even in an experimental dish in an incubator in the closet space of some lab.